-Descriptions of the most common treatment options for gallbladder cancer are listed below.
-Gallbladder cancer may be treated with one or more treatments, including surgery, chemotherapy, or radiation therapy.
-If detected at an early stage, gallbladder cancer has a much higher chance of being successfully treated.
+The common types of treatments used for gallbladder cancer are described below.
+Your care plan also includes treatment for symptoms and side effects, an important part of cancer care.
+Gallbladder cancer may be treated with 1 or more treatments, including surgery, chemotherapy, or radiation therapy.
+If found at an early stage, gallbladder cancer has a much higher chance of being successfully treated.

 Palliative surgery.
-Surgery may sometimes help relieve symptoms caused by gallbladder cancer, even if the tumor cannot be removed.
-For example, surgery may relieve a blockage of the bile ducts or intestines.
+Surgery may sometimes help relieve symptoms caused by gallbladder cancer, even if the tumor cannot be removed completely.
+For example, surgery may relieve a blockage of the bile ducts or intestines, or relieve bleeding.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment for gallbladder cancer is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
-A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
+A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

 Radiation therapy may be used before surgery to shrink the size of the tumor or after surgery to destroy any remaining cancer cells.
 In some cases, radiation therapy is given during surgery to directly target the area of the tumor and protect healthy organs from the effects of traditional radiation therapy.
 This procedure is called intra-operative radiation therapy, or IORT.